DgxProjects29/pseudo2python/README.md

 ### Notes

-There is a python file called linkedlist utils, because the project was created to test linkedlists algorithms
+inside mappings there are linkedlist_functions, because the project was created to test linkedlists algorithms